 Demand for access to IMT spectrum is robust and accelerating.
 Contiguous spectrum bandwidths other than those currently available are necessary to address traffic growth in mobile networks.
-Spectrum in the [TBD] range[s] could facilitate the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.
+Spectrum in the in the candidate frequency bands could facilitate the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.

-Radiocommunication services concerned: Mobile, IMT Systems, Fixed Satellite Service and other services.
+Radiocommunication services concerned: Mobile, Broadcasting, Broadcasting Satellite, Earth Exploration-Satellite, Fixed, Fixed Satellite, Mobile Satellite, Radiolocation and Radio Astronomy Service.

 Indication of possible difficulties: The proposed bands are widely used for terrestrial and space services.